nilootpal/scrumdinger-swift/README.md

 ## Passing Data as Binding(https://developer.apple.com/tutorials/app-dev-training/passing-data-with-bindings)

-In this part we will learn about the
+In this part we will learn about the data sharing using binders and state properties.
+We converted various various variables to bindings and state type in order to achieve data sharing accross the navigation hierarchy